Aksaim-mohamed-amin/alx-low_level_programming/0x0A-argc_argv/README.md

 -   The standard library is allowed.

--   The prototypes of all the functions and the prototype of the function  `_putchar`  will be included in a header file called  `holberton.h`
+-   The prototypes of all the functions and the prototype of the function  `_putchar`  will be included in a header file called  `main.h`

 ## Mandatory Tasks